This document is for a development version of Ceph.

 ceph tell osd.0 bench 12288000 4096 4194304 100

 Note the overall throughput(IOPS) obtained from the output of the osd bench command.
 This value is the baseline throughput(IOPS) when the default bluestore throttle options are in effect.

 If the intent is to determine the bluestore throttle values for your environment, then set the two options,

 bluestore_throttle_deferred_bytesto 32 KiB(32768 Bytes) each to begin with.
 Otherwise, you may skip to the next section.

-Run the 4KiB random write workload as before on the OSD(s) for 300 secs.
+Run the 4KiB random write test as before using OSD bench.

-Note the overall throughput from the cbt log files and compare the value against the baseline throughput in step 8.
+Note the overall throughput from the output and compare the value against the baseline throughput recorded in step 3.